Sorry, you need to enable JavaScript to visit this website.

 Important Information

-• Afterschool registration will take place online for students who have completed their 2023-2024 school day enrollment.
-REGISTER FOR AFTERSCHOOL: dcps.dc.gov/asp
+• Afterschool registration will take place online for students who have completed their School Year 2024-2025 enrollment.

-• The online enrollment system works on a cellular device, computer, or tablet.
+• The online enrollment system works on a cellular phone, computer, or tablet.
 If you lack access to any of these devices, computers will be available at your school.
 Please call your school to find out when you can come in to register.
 DC Public Libraries also have computers available for public use.

 • OSTP is hiring afterschool program teachers, paraprofessionals, and site leaders.
 Get information and apply here